 Why Am I Sharing This?

-It helps explain why the corporate propaganda and rhetoric focused on U.S. and China AI is missing most of reality.
-China cannot afford to bankrupt America.
-Without American consumerism, the world as we know it stops.
+It helps explain why the corporate rhetoric focused on U.S. and China AI is missing reality and feels incomplete.
+China may want America constrained.
+It may want America less able to set technology standards, dominate markets, impose sanctions, or shape the global rules.
+But that is not the same as wanting the U.S. to fail.
 America is the world's largest consumer market in terms of money spent.
 If Americans stopped spending money today, the impact would be greater than that of a bank run or pandemic.
 It is in no nation's interest to take any action that slows down American consumerism.

 The Strategic Irrationality of Catastrophically Disabling the U.S. Economy